Helpful how-tos for the transition to remote work

 Keep everyone connected with remote team-building activities

 Our friends at Okta share some advice for bonding and collaborating with dispersed colleagues.
-Looking for a guaranteed success?
+Looking for a ready win?
 Have team members take turns hosting remote lunch-and-learns.

 Boost collaboration from anywhere

-Pamela Hinds, the director of Stanford University’s Centre on Work, Technology and Organisation, has made a career of studying collaboration.
+Pamela Hinds, the director of Stanford University’s Center on Work, Technology and Organization, has made a career of studying collaboration.
 She sheds light on the benefits of remote and distributed teams and how to improve interpersonal connections when teams are apart.

 Lessons from a decades-long remote worker

-Adjusting to telecommuting isn’t always easy, but for Slack senior writer Matt Haughey, working this way is one of his favourite parts of the job.
-He breaks down how to set up your space, new gadgets to try and more.
+Adjusting to telecommuting isn’t always easy, but for Slack senior writer Matt Haughey, working this way is one of his favorite parts of the job.
+He breaks down how to set up your space, new gadgets to try, and more.

 Keep distributed teams in sync